liqd/adhocracy3/docs/source/CSS_Guidelines.rst

 Goals
 -----

-There are basically three goals we want to accomplish by the processes and rules described in this document:
+There are multiple goals we want to accomplish by the processes and rules described in this document:

 1. We want the collaboration within the project to work well.
 This includes clear responsibilities and a common language in which we can